photo credits here

 He sighs, shuffling the papers in his lap.
 I know I’m making his job harder for him but I don’t care.
 I didn’t call him in to intrude.

 I rub my temples.
 My heart pounds unrelentingly, sending a rush of blood to my head.

 “It’s already been a week.
 You need to snap out of it.”

 I don’t acknowledge him.
 Instead, I smooth my hands over one of her hand-stitched throw pillows, my fingers running through the silky plumage embroidered onto it.

 The pointed end of a feather digs into my finger, sharp as a needle.
-I imagine it’s one for hand-sewing, prodding me to say what he wants to hear.
+I imagine it is actually a needle, one that she used to keep for her hand-sewing, prodding me to say what he wants to hear.
 I want to yank it out and stitch together another story to fit the tapestry of reality I constructed for myself.
-I do it everyday, just to get through the empty hours.
+I do it every day, just to get through the empty hours.